ningrumdaud/ningrumdaud.github.io/_posts/2025-01-01-demo-AILoveMySkin.md

 Step 2: Ingredient Extraction

-Whether you type the ingredients or upload a photo of the label, the app needs to extract ingredient names.
+Whether you type the ingredients or upload a photo of the label, the app will extract ingredient names.

-For text inputs, we clean and preprocess the text (removing percentages, special characters) and then use spaCy’s PhraseMatcher to detect ingredient mentions:
+The text input is further cleaned and preprocessed by removing percentages and special characters, and then spaCy's PhraseMatcher is employed to detect ingredient mentions.

 ``` python
 def preprocess_text(text: str) -> str: